lightap/wlroots-0.19.0-rc3/README.md

   implement components common to many compositors, such as the arrangement of outputs in physical space.
-- wlroots provides an Xwayland abstraction that allows you to have excellent Xwayland support without worrying about writing your own X11 window manager on top of writing your compositor.
+- wlroots provides an Xwayland abstraction that allows you to have excellent Xwayland support without worrying about writing your own RDP window manager on top of writing your compositor.
 - wlroots provides a renderer abstraction that simple compositors can use to avoid writing GL code directly, but which steps out of the way when your